Why apply for an Ashden Award?

 In 2020 we will be awarding those working to rapidly decarbonise our world, whilst improving lives.
 We will be looking for those working on solutions to the climate emergency, through new products, services and behaviour change.
 When completing your application please indicate the specific category/categories you feel are most relevant to your work.
 We will consider your application in categories other than the ones you have indicated if we feel they fit your work more closely.

-- System Innovation: Systemic change is needed if we are to achieve SDG7.
-This award will highlight innovation needed to achieve pace and scale of change, including the hardest to reach.
-We are seeking initiatives focusing on sustainable energy policy, planning and finance and work which takes an integrated, collaborative approach.
+- Energy Access Policy, Planning & Finance: Systemic change is needed if we are to achieve universal access to modern, clean and affordable energy by 2030.
+We are looking to highlight innovation needed to achieve the necessary pace and scale of change, with particular attention to the hardest to reach.
+We are seeking applications from initiatives focusing on aspects of sustainable energy finance, policy and planning, and are particularly interested in work which takes an integrated, collaborative approach, bringing together key stakeholders and considering the energy system holistically.

 Deadline is 11 December 2019 at 11.59pm GMT.